 The stereotype of the rebellious adolescent is exaggerated, according to researchers.
 Among teenagers, the vast majority are not rebellious.
 Most hold values similar to their parents.

 The environment of an adolescent affects the typical experiences of teenage years.
 Urban teens are more likely to get involved with gangs and antisocial activities.
-Suburban teens often feel strong cooperative pressures.
+In the U.S., suburban teens often feel strong cooperative pressures.
 Rural teenagers may feel isolated and make plans to get away.
-In urban and suburban areas, it is common to find teenagers preparing to enter a profession similar to a parent.
-There are several possible reasons for this, including genetic and environmental influences.

 William James wrote that personality "sets like plaster" by the age of 30, and longitudinal research by psychologists suggests this is true for about 4 of 5 adults.
 The most stable trait of all is shyness.

 Sometimes people change not because of individual factors but generational factors.
 From the 1960s into the 21st Century, birthrates have been falling and average age of first marriage has been rising in every developed country.

 These generational changes have altered the character of early adulthood for many young people in developed countries.
 For many, the 20s are now a time of exploration rather than "settling down."